 Hokkaido International School is a private, coeducational day/boarding school that offers a Western-style education from pre-school through high school for students of all nationalities.
 English is the language of instruction.

-School enrollment is 175, with 103 students in the secondary school and 14 in the current graduating class of 2015.
+School enrollment ranges between 170 ~ 200 students, with 100 ~ 120 students in the secondary school and 14 in the current graduating class of 2019.
 Students represent 30 different nationalities; approximately 24% are native speakers of English.
 Students at HIS come from bicultural families, locally-based professional families, or are Japanese returnees (from abroad) or the children of expatriate diplomats, business persons or university faculty.
-The dormitory provides a home for 20 students whose families may be involved in the oil industry (East Russia) or who are seeking an international experience through an English-medium school.
+The dormitories provides a home for up to 40 students whose families may be involved in the oil industry (East Russia) or who are seeking an international learning experience at an English-medium school.

 Hokkaido International School was founded in 1958 and is the only accredited international school on the island of Hokkaido.